City Magazines: Hanna-Barbera comics

 In the period 1961 to 1965, City Magazine published licensed comics based on the Hanna-Barbera animation properties Huckleberry Hound and Yogi Bear (with the odd Flintstones one-off thrown in).
 Huckleberry Hound Weekly ran 283 issues, from 1961 to 1967, with a number of various one-offs and seasonal "extras."
 (In 1967, the title was acquired by Hayward.)
 Yogi Bear's Own Weekly ran 75 issues from 1962 to 1964, also publishing a number of specials and seasonal extras.

-TV Express Weekly

-City Magazines' first foray into the growing "TV comic" market was with TV Express Weekly in 1960–1962.
-City Magazines acquired the publication from Beaverbrook Newspapers, changing its title from Express Weekly.
-(The publication started out on 4 September 1954 as Junior Express, was renamed Junior Express Weekly with issue #39, then Express Weekly with issue #74.)
-The first issue of TV Express was #286 (23 April 1960); it was merged into Polystyle Publications' TV Comic after issue #375 (6 January 1962).

-TV Express was similar in format to IPC's Eagle: tabloid with photogravure colour, with a mixture of comic strips and features.

 Century 21 Publications comics

 TV Century 21

 The company's first (and longest-running) title, TV Century 21, aimed at teenage boys, debuted on 23 January 1965; featured strips included Stingray, Supercar, Fireball XL5, and the aristocratic Lady Penelope from Thunderbirds.
 The rest of the Thunderbirds team and Captain Scarlet eventually joined the comic's lineup.

 The publication extended its licensing beyond the Anderson productions, as well, publishing strip adventures based on the extraterrestrial Doctor Who villains the Daleks, in addition to adaptations of the popular television series My Favourite Martian and Burke's Law.

 The comic dropped the "Century" from its title in January 1968, after 155 issues, and became known as TV21.
 In September 1969, after 242 issues, TV21 relaunched after a merger with another title, Joe 90 Top Secret.
 At this time, the issue numbering of TV21 and Joe 90, as the comic was now called, was reset to #1, with a "New Series No." printed on the front cover.
 While the general format of the old comic was preserved, the Thunderbirds and Joe 90 strips were now printed in black-and-white in favour of the new colour favourites Star Trek and Land of the Giants.
 The Joe 90 aspect gradually disappeared from the comic, whose name reverted to TV21 after 36 issues (the 278th overall).
 (Further Joe 90 annuals were published, however, in 1969 and 1970.)

 The title sputtered along for another year, mostly based on reprints, including of American Marvel Comics strips.
 With issue #93 (3 July 1971), the title changed publisher-name from City Magazines to IPC Magazines.
 TV21 ceased publication with issue #105 (25 Sept.
 1971), when it was merged into IPC's long-running comics title Valiant.